MaterializeInc/materialize/doc/user/content/sql/create-table.md

 ### Restrictions

 Tables will not persist any data that is inserted.
-This means that restarting a `materialized` instance will lose any data that was previously stored in a table.
+This means that restarting a Materialize instance will lose any data that was previously stored in a table.

 Additionally, tables do not currently support:
     - Primary keys